zopefoundation/grokcore.view/README.txt

     associated with the view as well as the ``layer`` directive to specify which layer it should be on if not the default layer.

+``CodeView``
+    Base class for browser pages.
+Use the ``context`` directive to specify the view's context.
+Use the ``name`` directive to set the view's name; if not used, the view's name will be the class's name in lower case characters.
+The ``layer`` directive specifies which layer it should be on if not the default layer.

 View API
 --------